Belgium

 • Complex institutional structure and multiple administrative levels

-• Very dependent on the Western European economy: exports of goods and services = 86% of GDP, almost 60% of which goes to the rest of the EU
+• Very dependent on the Western European economy: exports of goods and services represents 87% of GDP, of which almost 60% goes to the rest of the EU

 貿易取引